Why Is The Violin Bow So Important?

 6. VINGOBOW New 4/4 Size Carbon Fiber Violin Bow

 This full-size violin bow is made of carbon fiber and has a great look to it.
 Some may argue that artificially made materials like carbon fiber and fiberglass don’t have the same feel as wooden bows.
-There’s a certain fact in that some might say, but there are benefits to such materials.
+There’s a certain fact in that some might say, that there are benefits to such materials.
 The downside is that they are usually a bit stiffer.
 This can have an effect on the sound produced somewhat.

 Black Mongolian horsehair…

 Most bows are made of similar materials, but this Vingobow reveals a huge difference.
 It has black Mongolian horsehair, as an alternative to the standard plain.
 Fairly a shock when you first see it, but it is not dyed.
 It’s a natural color.
 So right here, the discussion starts.

 Is it better than white Mongolian horsehair?